 There are some teacher training courses that come with a salary.

-This means you will not have to pay tuition fees and will receive a salary while you train to get qualified teacher status (QTS).
-This is what you need to teach in many primary, secondary and special schools in England.
+This means you’ll be paid a salary while you train to get qualified teacher status (QTS).
+You’ll need QTS to teach in many primary, secondary and special schools in England.

 All salaried courses are broadly the same, but the course length and qualifications you work towards may vary.